awesome-algorand/awesome-algorand/README.md

 - [Daffi Wallet](https://www.daffi.me/) - Daffi is a mobile wallet for Algorand with integrated access to Daffi platform.
 - [Exodus](https://www.exodus.com/) - Exodus is a multi-cryptocurrency wallet that supports Algorand.
 - [A-Wallet](https://a-wallet.net/) - AWallet is an open source, HTML only, corporate friendly, and secure Algorand wallet.

+### Protocols

+- [Liquid Auth](https://github.com/algorandfoundation/liquid-auth) -  Liquid Auth is a self-hosted authentication service that provides a simple way to associate Passkeys to KeyPair(s) commonly found in cryptocurrencies.
+In addition to authentication, Liquid Auth provides a Peer to Peer signaling service.
+Not only can you authenticate users, but you can also establish secure connections between them.

 ## Blockchain Explorers